grame-cncm/faustdoc/mkdocs/docs/manual/options.md

   -double     --double-precision-floats   use double precision floats for internal computations.
   -quad       --quad-precision-floats     use quad precision floats for internal computations.
   -fx         --fixed-point               use fixed-point for internal computations.
+  -fx-size    --fixed-point-size          fixed-point number total size in bits (-1 is used to generate a unique fixpoint_t type).
   -es 1|0     --enable-semantics 1|0      use enable semantics when 1 (default), and simple multiplication otherwise.
   -lcc        --local-causality-check     check causality also at local level.
   -light      --light-mode                do not generate the entire DSP API.